 - describe various forms of non-covalent interactions in organic, bioorganic and supramolecular systems, and predict the influence of solvent on reactivity

 - describe important processes of organic molecules in electronically excited states

-Molecular orbitals for organic molecules and functional groups.
-Electron configurations and states.
-First and second-order Jahn-Teller distortions.
-Hybrid orbitals and their critique.
-Isolobal analogy.
+Construction of molecular orbitals for important organic molecules and functional groups.
+The hybrid orbital concept.
 Stereoelectronic effects.
 Hückel theory for conjugated hydrocarbons.
-Alternating and non-alternating hydrocarbons.
 Different forms of conjugation and aromaticity.
-Conformational analysis and molecular mechanics.
-Quantum chemical calculations (wave function and DFT methods), scopes and limitations.
-Symmetry operations and stereochemistry.
+Repetition of thermochemical concepts.
+Conformational analysis.
+Introduction to molecular mechanics and quantum chemical calculations.
+Symmetry operations and stereochemisry.
 Non-covalent interactions and solvent effects.
 Molecular recognition and supramolecular chemistry.
-Reactive intermediates such as carbenes, nitrenes, and benzynes.
+Reactive intermediates such as carbanions, carbocations, radicals and carbenes.
 Chemical bonding in organometallic compounds.
 Potential energy surfaces and transition state theory.
-Experimental methods for kinetic analysis.
+Experimental methods for the study of kinetics.
 Kinetic isotope effects.
 Linear free energy relationships.
 Catalysis and biocatalysis.
 Qualitative models for pericyclic reactions.
-Band structures of conjugated polymers.
+Alternant and non-alternant hydrocarbons.
+Band structure of conjugated polymers.
 Photophysical and photochemical processes of organic compounds.

 Lectures, tutorial exercise, seminars and laboratory work.
 Participation in seminars, laboratory work and the associated oral presentations and written reports is mandatory.

 Written examination in the middle of the course (5 credits) and during the second half of the course (4 credits).
 Laboratory work corresponds to 3 credits.
 Oral presentations and assignments correspond to 3 credits.
 The final grade corresponds to a weighted sum of the results all course components.